 - Giving the family a better understanding of alcohol addiction and its effects on behavior.
 Family members get educated on alcoholism, its causes, and how they can help their loved one get better.

 - It brings the family dynamics to light.
 During these therapy sessions, family members are encouraged to share how their loved one’s drinking has affected them.
 Seeing the impact that their alcohol abuse has had on their family sometimes motivates alcoholics to change their behavior for the better.

 - It leads to improved communication.
 Those struggling with alcohol abuse aren’t the best communicators.
 Their addiction makes it hard to pay attention to anything else and as a result, their family members tend to hide or ignore their own needs.
 Family therapy helps to open up lines of communication within the family, helping them learn to articulate their needs, listen to each other, and be supportive.

 - Family members learn to set healthy boundaries.
-Spouses taking care of alcoholics often change their behavior to accommodate their loved one’s drinking habit.
+Spouses taking care of alcoholics often change their behavior to accommodate their loved one’s drinking habits.
 During therapy, they are taught to prioritize their needs as well as set and clarify boundaries.

 - Family therapy also gives family members a chance to ask questions, voice concerns, and have any issues clarified regarding alcohol addiction.
 They also provide the therapists with more information about the alcoholic’s lifestyle and habits and sometimes monitor their loved one’s symptoms for signs of relapse.